nrfconnect/sdk-nrf/include/net/multicell_location.rst

 Limitations
 ***********

-*  Currently, the library supports HERE and Skyhook location services.
+*  nRF Cloud uses only the current cell when resolving the location.
 *  Retrieving the device's location is a blocking operation.

 Dependencies